twinexyz/custom-twine-indexer/README.md

 cargo run --bin indexer --release
 ```

 The indexer listens to an execution client instance (e.g., Reth).
-Ensure that the execution client is running before starting the indexer.
+While running locally ensure that the execution client is running before starting the indexer.

 ---